Yzma/password-keeper/ROUTES.md

 - / - Index page
 - /login - Render login page

 - /passwords - Render Users personal passwords
 - /passwords/new_password - Renders the page to generate a new password for the user

+- /invites - Renders the page to send invites to share passwords

 - /orgs - Renders the users organizations
 - /orgs/{org_id}/passwords - Renders the organizations passwords
 - /orgs/{org_id}/passwords/new_password - Renders the page to generate a new password for the org
+- /organizations - Renders the page to create new organizations

 # Auth Routes